 thanks to which one can find that $F$ possesses

 independent components.
-Such as the Faraday tensor, the relations given in eq.~\eqref{ID.FS} could serve as the defining properties of $F$ and under the appropriate assumptions eventually there would exist a potential $A$ such that $F$ is given by eq.~\eqref{FStrF}.
-Later, in section~\ref{EquationsCompletes}, it is shown that the equation $\nabla_\alpha F^{\alpha\ \mu_1\dots\mu_s} =0$ can be completed by another equation of motion which vanishes as soon as there exists a potential $A$ (similar to the sourceless Maxwell's equations) and $g$ is conformally flat.
+Similarly to the Faraday tensor the relations \eqref{ID.FS} can serve as the defining properties of $F$ and under the appropriate assumptions eventually there would exist a potential $A$ such that $F$ is given by Eq.~\eqref{FStrF}.

+Finally, we show that $F$ deserves its label of field strength, that is: it has to be gauge invariant.